 If you’ve never had the privilege of eating a delicious piece of southern pecan pie, you are truly missing out.
 The rich buttery flavor of pecans makes them suitable for both savory and sweet dishes.
 And whether you pronoun the name of this amazing nut as a pah-con or a pee-can, the amazing health benefits of pecans remain extraordinary.
-In fact, pecans are considered the Cream of the Crop among all nuts.
+In fact, many believe that pecans are the cream-of-the crop among all nuts.

 DID YOU KNOW?